-When you seek out sex therapy, you need to look for a counsellor, psychotherapist or psychologist who uses specialised clinical skills and theoretical knowledge about human sexuality.
+When you seek out sex therapy, you need to look for a relationship or marriage counsellor, psychotherapist or psychologist who uses specialised clinical skills and theoretical knowledge about human sexuality.
 In addition to having post-graduate training in couples and marriage counselling, we get specific sex therapy training to help you deal with your sexual difficulties or concerns.

 Sex therapists are qualified counsellors or healthcare professionals who have had extensive training in human sexuality, in addition to being well-trained couples and marriage counsellors and therapists.

 Sexual issues can often cause distress and conflict in relationships and sex therapists can assist you with these difficulties.